descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 ## Abstract

-I propose adding two/four constructors to `function_ref` [^p0792r6] in order to make it easier to use, more efficient and safer to use with common use cases.
+This document proposes adding additional constructors to `function_ref` [^p0792r6] in order to make it easier to use, more efficient and safer to use with common use cases.

-Currently, a `function_ref` [^p0792r6], can be constructed from a lambda/functor, a free function pointer and a member function pointer.
+Currently, a `function_ref`, can be constructed from a lambda/functor, a free function pointer and a member function pointer.
 While the lambda/functor use case does supports type erasing the `this` pointer, its free/member function pointer constructors does NOT allow type erasing any arguments even though these two use cases are among the most common and valuable in the programming world.

 <table>
 <tr>
 <td colspan="3">

-`function_ref` [^p0792r6]
+`function_ref`

 </td>
 </tr>